What are Parabens & are Parabens in Makeup Safe?

 What are parabens?

 Parabens are a group of commonly used ingredients that act as preservatives within personal care products and cosmetics.
 Why?
 Because any product containing water has the potential to be spoiled by the growth of bacteria and fungi.
 When these microorganisms make themselves at home in our favorite sunscreens, shampoos, or foundations, they can lead to nasty problems like mold, discoloration, malodor, and a degradation of the product altogether.
-If you’ve opened an outdated shower gel only to find a fungus formed around the rim of the lid, or maybe noticed a year-old mascara start to develop a bit of a funky smell, then you know what we’re talking about.
+If you’ve opened an outdated shower gel only to find a fungus formed around the rim of the lid, or maybe noticed a year-old mascara start to develop a bit of a funky smell, then you know what we’re talking about (and it's time to replace that mascara!).

 Ironically, parabens prevent the growth of these microorganisms and enhance the shelf life of personal care products across a huge spread of cosmetic categories, thereby making them safer for consumers and their families to use.
 However, parabens present their own associated risks, which indicate that these preservatives come with more than one negative trade-off.
 Your face wash, hand cream, body lotion, sunscreen, toothpaste, makeup, etc. might last longer if they were to include parabens, but you’d be using a product that exposes hazards to your personal and environmental health.